-The development of a scheme powerful enough to compare and contrast all the differing perspectives may be a difficult task.
+The concept of co-alignment appears to be relevant in strategic management from a variety of perspectives.
+However, the development of a scheme powerful enough to compare and contrast all the differing perspectives may be a difficult task.
 Nevertheless, Venkatraman and Camillus (1984) proposed a conceptual scheme for classifying major schools of thought.
 Two dimensions underlie the proposed scheme.
 These include the conceptualization and the domain of fit in strategic management.

-Regarding the conceptualization of fit, they argued that although strategy has been conceptualized in different ways, one fundamental distinction underlies most conceptualizations on whether the focus should be on the content of strategy or on the process of strategy making.
+Regarding the conceptualization of fit, Venkatraman and Camillus (1984) argued that although strategy has been conceptualized in different ways, one fundamental distinction underlies most conceptualizations on whether the focus should be on the content of strategy or on the process of strategy making.
 The other dimension addresses the domain of fit.
-They observed that because strategic management presently serves as a meeting ground for researchers rooted in different disciplinary orientations, the field is marked by great diversity in concepts, terminology and methods of inquiry.
+Venkatraman and Camillus (1984) observed that because strategic management presently serves as a meeting ground for researchers rooted in different disciplinary orientations, the field is marked by great diversity in concepts, terminology and methods of inquiry.
+Consequently, not all researchers recognize the entire range of variables while conceptualizing and researching strategy issues.
+Thus, while exploring strategy concepts, it is essential to delineate clearly the domain of the elements considered by various streams.
 Using the classical organization-environment juxtaposition, Venkatraman and Camillus (1984) distinguished three categories of the domain, namely: internal, external, and integrated.

-From the foregoing, it is evident that the various propositions on performance implications of environment-strategy relationship rest on the general notion of coalignment, which is a central anchor for strategic management research (Miles and Snow, 1978; Venkatraman and Camillus, 1984).
+From the foregoing, it is evident that the various propositions on performance implications of environment-strategy relationship rest on the general notion of co-alignment, which is a central anchor for strategic management research (Miles and Snow, 1978; Venkatraman and Camillus, 1984).
 However, Venkatraman and Prescott (1990) warn that its use in theory construction is limited unless considerable attention is provided to link the articulation of the theoretical position with appropriate operationalization schemes.
 Specifically, in researching the effects of environment-strategy co-alignment, Venkatraman and Prescott (1990) pointed out the emergence of two important issues.
-First are the problems surrounding the conceptualization and operationalization of environments and strategy; and second, is the development of an appropriate analytical scheme for systematically measuring the degree of co-alignment and its impact on performance.
+First are the problems surrounding the conceptualization and operationalization of environments and strategy; and second, is the development of an appropriate analytical scheme (given the specific conceptualizations of environment and strategy) for systematically measuring the degree of co-alignment and its impact on performance.